 Rural City of Wangaratta has been awarded $100,000 for their $110,000 project to develop a business case for a micro-grid model for the town of Milawa.
 It will comprise of solar energy, energy storage and hydrogen fuel cell technology to service all Milawa energy customers.

 ZECO Australian Energy Solutions has been awarded $150,000 for its $374,900 project 'Solar Owl'.
-The project aim is to replace diesel light towers.
+The project aim is to replace diesel light towers with clean energy generation.
 The Solar Owl light towers use solar panels as the source of renewable energy and store them in pollution and maintenance free lithium-ion batteries.
 These units will be noise free, be more economical and reduce greenhouse gas emissions.

 The Renewable Communities Program (RCP) has awarded $1.139 million in grant funding aimed at community energy projects that will: increase the uptake of renewable energy generation; consider energy justice and social benefits; promote community participation and reduce greenhouse gas emissions.
 This targeted funding recognises the capacity and capability constraints often faced by community renewable energy groups.
 To find more information about RCP, visit Community Energy

 The fund is a key component of the $200 million Future Industries Fund to support high growth, high value industries, such as the new energy technologies sector that are critical to securing Victoria's future as a competitive, innovative and outward looking economy.